Endogenous Resistance to Activation Steering in Language Models: Abstract

 \section{Abstract}

-Large language models can resist task-misaligned activation steering during inference, sometimes recovering mid-generation to produce improved responses even when steering remains active.
+Large language models can recover mid-generation from task-misaligned activation steering, producing explicit verbal restarts (e.g., ``wait, that's not right'') and continuing on-topic even while the steering perturbation remains active.
 We term this Endogenous Steering Resistance (ESR).
-Using sparse autoencoder (SAE) latents to steer model activations, we find that Llama-3.3-70B shows substantial ESR, while smaller models from the Llama-3 and Gemma-2 families exhibit the phenomenon less frequently.
-We identify \numOtdLatents{} SAE latents that activate differentially during off-topic content and are causally linked to ESR in Llama-3.3-70B.
-Zero-ablating these latents reduces the multi-attempt rate by \multiAttemptReductionPct\%, providing causal evidence for dedicated internal consistency-checking circuits.
-We demonstrate that ESR can be deliberately enhanced through both prompting and training: meta-prompts instructing the model to self-monitor increase the multi-attempt rate by 4$\times$ for Llama-3.3-70B, and fine-tuning on self-correction examples successfully induces ESR-like behavior in smaller models.
-These findings have dual implications: ESR could protect against adversarial manipulation but might also interfere with beneficial safety interventions that rely on activation steering.
-Understanding and controlling these resistance mechanisms is important for developing transparent and controllable AI systems.
+Using sparse autoencoder (SAE) latents to steer model activations, we find that Llama-3.3-70B exhibits explicit ESR at \llamaseventyEsrRate\%, with smaller models from the Llama-3 and Gemma-2 families showing the explicit form less frequently.
+Two controls dissociate ESR into a detection event and a sustained-resistance component that conditioning on recent on-topic tokens does not fully explain.
+We identify \numOtdLatents{} SAE latents through contrastive on-topic/off-topic search; zero-ablating them reduces the multi-attempt rate by \multiAttemptReductionPct\%, with random-latent and held-out-prompt controls supporting specificity.
+ESR can also be deliberately enhanced through both meta-prompting and fine-tuning on synthetic self-correction examples.
+ESR has dual implications for safety: it could harden models against adversarial activation-space manipulation, but may equally interfere with beneficial steering-based interventions, since the model has no way to distinguish the two.
 Code is available at \href{https://github.com/agencyenterprise/endogenous-steering-resistance}{github.com/agencyenterprise/endogenous-steering-resistance}.